woofpool/cardano-private-testnet-setup/DB_SETUP.md

-# Install PostgreSQL and create database used by cardano-db-sync
+# Install PostgreSQL and create user

 ---

-### Summary

-This document explains how to install PostgreSQL and create the database used by the db-sync executables
+This document explains how to install PostgreSQL and create a Postgres user

 #### Assumptions
 - This guide assumes you are running a recent version of linux.
   Specifically, these directions apply to Ubuntu (Debian).
 If you are using a different linux variant, please adjust as needed

-## Install PostgreSQL
+## 1. Install PostgreSQL

 - Update/upgrade your package indexes
   ```shell